JulianKarrer/kishte/README.md

 	+ These are used as voltage dividers so the resistance doesn't matter much as long as it is not too small, 100k-500k Ohm linear potentiometers were used here.
 The lower the resistance, the more current will flow across the Potentiometer needlessly, draining the battery and potentially damaging the circuit.
 + 8 tactile push buttons
 + 8 LEDs
-	+ any Diodes may be used instead, the LEDs just make it glow nicely in the dark and are unproblematic in terms of current drawn from the ESP32
+	+ any diodes may be used instead, the LEDs just make it glow nicely in the dark and are unproblematic in terms of current drawn from the ESP32
 + 1 tactile switch for power OFF/ON
 + Rechargable battery packs
 	+ 2x 3.7V 650mAh LiPo batteries in parallel were used in this case